simpleshue/misc/docs/running/trainables.md

     * metabolic adaptations within the muscle such as increased mitochondria and oxidative enzymes
     * the ability of the muscles to store and release elastic energy by increasing the stiffness of the muscles
     * more efficient mechanics leading to less energy wasted on braking forces and excessive vertical oscillation
+  * Major factors contributing to RE [^2]:
+    * Smaller vertical oscillation “showed significant moderate associations” with better RE.
+    * A higher leg stiffness also showed “significant moderate associations” with better RE.
+Though some research estimate leg stiffness using ground contact time.
+    * A higher cadence “showed a small significant association” with better RE.
+    * No impact on RE:
+      * Where foot first contacts the ground
+      * Ground contact time, stride length, ankle/knee/hip angles A higher stride rate “showed a small significant association” with better RE.
   * Can be trained via
     * HIIT
     * Explosive (plyometrics) or maximal strength training